 In this Consultation Paper we are proposing measures to tackle persistent credit card debt and encourage earlier intervention.
 This includes a requirement on firms to take an escalating set of steps designed to encourage customers to repay debt more quickly and avoid getting into persistent debt in the first place.
 Where customers are not able to repay their debt in a reasonable period, firms would be required to offer forbearance.

 The proposed rule on early intervention would see credit card firms required to use the data available to them to identify customers at risk of financial difficulties and take appropriate steps.
 This builds on an existing rule that applies to all lenders, which requires firms to monitor a customer’s repayment record for signs of actual or potential financial difficulty.

 We also set out the details of an industry voluntary agreement to give customers more control over credit limit increases.
 This will see the industry offer new and existing customers greater control over increases to their credit card spending limits.

 It will also be of interest to consumer representative organisations and firms who provide debt advice.

-After the consultation period has closed we will consider feedback we have received.
-Depending on the nature of responses, we expect to publish a Policy Statement outlining and Handbook changes later in 2017.
+Now that the consultation period has closed we are considering feedback we have received.
+Depending on the nature of responses, we expect to publish a Policy Statement and Handbook changes later in 2017.